peterlydiard/mini-synth/README.md

 Tremolo rate is fixed for all waveforms, but vibrato is proportional to the tone fundamental frequency.

-The tone-tracking notch filter used to produce harmonic boost involves a lot more calculation to generate harmonic boost.
+The tone-tracking notch filter used to produce harmonic boost involves a lot more calculation than the previous production of a cancellation tone through the sine function.
+This copes better with vibrato and any future unison function.

 The range of the vibrato controls have been arbitrarily set and may not be optimal.
 Magic numbers could be turned into undisplayed settings.